 In our industry, we regularly fight the perception that we are less-than-accomplished in our promotional efforts.
 Some of this perception comes from the fact that we have neither the time, the skills nor the budget to create entire advertising campaigns, but much of it comes as a result of the shameless self-promotion we consistently offer up as “marketing.”

 A coordinated marketing campaign is a difficult thing to execute; it is both expensive and time-consuming.
-Good campaigns require a blend of original content, cool photography and pinpoint targeting to achieve maximum effect.
+Good campaigns require a blend of original content, cool photography and pinpoint targeting to achieve maximum effect, but aim big to dominate your market.

 Forget for a moment how hard an ad campaign can be to execute logistically — creating engaging content can be even harder.
 What do you say?
 How broad or narrow is your audience?
 Do you use stats?
 Royalty-free or original photographs?
 How long is each piece?
 Do you use video?
 Do you write it or hire a ghostwriter?
 What to do???